nikita-ingle/Tic-Tac-toe/README.md

 🎮 Tic Tac Toe Game (HTML, CSS, JavaScript)
-A classic Tic Tac Toe game built with vanilla HTML, CSS, and JavaScript.
+A classic Tic Tac Toe game built with HTML, CSS, and JavaScript.
 Players take turns marking X and O on a 3x3 grid, aiming to align three of their marks vertically, horizontally, or diagonally.
 The game includes:

 ✅ Real-time win/draw detection